maratai/craftery/nonfiction/social_sciences.md

 - Mark Monmonier. *How to Lie with Maps*, 3rd ed.

 # Japan
+- Karen Nakamura. *Deaf in Japan: Signing and the Politics of Identity*.
 - Emiko Ohnuki-Tierney. *Illness and Culture in Contemporary Japan: An Anthropological View*.

 # Psychology